Kava-Labs/kava/README.md

 ## Mainnet

-Note, the current recommended version of the software for mainnet is v0.11.0.
+The current recommended version of the software for mainnet is [v0.12.1](https://github.com/Kava-Labs/kava/releases/tag/v0.12.1).
 The master branch of this repository often contains considerable development work since the last mainnet release and is __not__ runnable on mainnet.

 ### Installation